The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 The Crescent College was a boarding college for “fine young ladies” and according to my research several of the attendees went on to have celebrated lives.

 This was during a time that education for women wasn’t highly valued yet many prominent families sent their daughters to study here.
-It was considered to be one of the most exclusive boarding academies in Arkansas
+It was considered to be one of the most exclusive boarding academies in Arkansas.
+The tuition was a lofty $375 a year.

 During the ghost tour you will learn that one of the hotel ghosts is said to be a young woman from the college who was pregnant at the time of her death.

 Nobody really knows her story.
 Some speculate that the father of her baby was one of the professors at the school.
-However, she fell, or perhaps jumped, or perhaps was pushed, from her 3rd floor balcony and died from her injuries.
+She fell…or perhaps jumped…or perhaps was pushed…from her 3rd floor balcony and died from her injuries.

 This ghost is seen as a mist-like apparition in a nightgown, sometimes jumping from the balcony, but also drifting in the hallway and on the back courtyard.